MikeQMS/linkedinSavedArticleScraper/readme.md

 ## How to use
-* install all required files from pipfile+
+* install all required files from pipfile / requirements.txt
-* enter your login information in the credentials.ini
 * run django in terminal